preetiac/atchai-hugo/README.md

 ##Deployment Workflow
 Wercker has been set up to generate the static site, then deploy to Amazon S3.
-This has been set up on JG's Wercker account currently, we should move/share this, and decide on whether we need separate stage / production environments.

-The site is currently automatically deployed to:  http://atchai-marketing-stage.s3-website-eu-west-1.amazonaws.com/
+The site is currently automatically deployed to:  http://stage.atchai.com

 ##Adding / editing content with Prose.io